saltyjared/chem-277b-group-project/README.md

 ## Interactive Web Application
 ![Web app preview](images/web_app_preview.png)
 To run the web application, simply run `./run_app.py` and either Ctrl+Click or paste the application server into your web browser.

+## Testing
+Run `./test.sh` to run tests on the utility functions used during the training/testing portion of model development.

 ## Contributors: